srophe/syriaca/how_to_view_syriac_script.org.md

 * "Got Syriac?"
 * "Syriac Display Issues"

 This pop up should display on every `/place/` page if the user is on Mac OS, iOS, Android or Linux, of if the user is using Windows IE as a browser on Windows.
+It should also appear on the `geo/browse.html` because of the Syriac headwords in the place names.

 #How to View Syriac Text on Syriaca.org